 Legislation Seems to Kowtow to the Public’s Cannabis Demand

-For this part, let us discuss why is it that the legislation wants to succumb to the public’s whim of legalizing marijuana.
-Jane Carroll wrote in 2005 the marijuana legalization can potentially snowball and lead to more problems.
+For this part, let us discuss why is it that the legislature wants to succumb to the public’s whim of legalizing marijuana.
+Jane Carroll wrote in 2005 that marijuana legalization can potentially snowball and lead to more problems.
 Although the article seems to support the pro-marijuana scheme, it nonetheless, gives a bird’s eye view of things to come should it be done so.
-She wrote that when marijuana becomes legal and that farmers can earn by growing them as cash crops,
+She wrote that when marijuana becomes legal farmers can earn by growing them as cash crops,

 “The impact on tax revenues and consumption will be reliant on various design choices such as the tax level, whether there is a reward for a continued black market, whether to tax or regulate the levels of cannabinoid, whether there are allowances for home cultivation, restriction in advertising, and the way the regulatory system is adjusted and designed” (Carroll, 2005)